 You open the door to the basement, and your worst fears are confirmed: You’ve just become the owner of an underground pond.
+Flood cleanup may be a DYI project, or it may require expert help from contractors.

 Whether excessive rain or a burst pipe is to blame, it’s alarming to see inches of water where the floor should be.
 Treasured belongings become garbage, and the foundation of home can be threatened.